-Madison is home to some great microbrews, including the refurbished Ale Asylum, the Vintage Brewing Company, the Great Dane Pub and Brewing Company and Granite City out by West Towne Mall.
+Madison is home to some great microbrews, including the refurbished Ale Asylum, the Vintage Brewing Company, the Great Dane Pub and Brewing Company (mentioned above) and Granite City out by West Towne Mall.
 We also have the Capital Brewery in Middleton with brewery tours.
 Recent additions include the Next Door Brewing Company and One Barrel Brewing Company.

 The Ice Age Trail is one of only eleven National Scenic Trails in the United States.
 It just so happens that it meanders through Dane County.